-- NOTICE: Prior to hiring someone to perform work at your home or business, please contact the St. Johns County Building Services Division at (904) 827-6820 to verify the individual performing the work is properly licensed and insured.
+- NOTICE: Prior to hiring someone to perform work at your home or business, please contact the St. Johns County Building Department Division at (904) 827-6820 to verify the individual performing the work is properly licensed and insured.

 - Any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any required impact-resistant coverings, electrical, gas or plumbing system…shall first make application to the building official and obtain the required permit.
 (Excerpt from FBC 105.1)

 - Permits are required for most improvements before any work begins.
 The property owner must determine if a permit is required to avoid additional fees.